-News Analysis: "Content is king."
-That's how the saying goes, but just what is the definition of content?"Content is king."
-That's how the saying goes, but just what is the definition of content?
+“Content is king.”
+That’s how the saying goes, but just what is the definition of content?

 Can content be defined as documents, Web pages, pictures and other digital media?
 Is content blog postings, e-mail, group discussions and chats?
 Is content essentially any knowledge that can be managed, stored and accessed?